Our science curriculum

 You can read more about how our expert groups helped shape our curriculum thinking in our Blog: Collaborating with our science expert group.

-When will all the resources be available?
+Are all the science resources available?

 Our new units and lessons all have a ‘New’ label beside them.

-You’ll be able to see what lessons we will be covering in each unit by clicking into the unit information on the unit sequence page.
+You can see what lessons we are covering in each unit by clicking into the unit information on the unit sequence page.

-Science KS1 and 2 unit sequences
+- Science KS1 and 2 unit sequences

 You also have the option of the Foundation or Higher tier at KS4.